grpc/proposal/L58-python-async-api.md

     async def details(self) -> Text:
         """Accesses the details sent by the server.

-        Coroutine continues once the value is available.

         Returns:
           The details string of the RPC.
         """

+# grpc.aio.UnaryUnaryCall
+class UnaryUnaryCall(Generic[RequestType, ResponseType], Call):
+    """The abstract base class of an unary-unary RPC on the client-side."""

+    def __await__(self) -> Awaitable[ResponseType]:
+        """Await the response message to be ready.

+        Returns:
+          The response message of the RPC.
+        """

+# grpc.aio.UnaryStreamCall
+class UnaryStreamCall(Generic[RequestType, ResponseType], Call):

-    def __aiter__(self) -> AsyncIterable[Response]:
+    def __aiter__(self) -> AsyncIterable[ResponseType]:
         """Returns the async iterable representation that yields messages.

+        Under the hood, it is calling the "read" method.

         Returns:
           An async iterable object that yields messages.
         """

-    async def read(self) -> Response:
+    async def read(self) -> Union[EOFType, ResponseType]:
-        """Reads one message from the RPC.
+        """Reads one message from the stream.

-        Only one read operation is allowed simultaneously.
-Mixing new streaming API and old streaming API will resulted in undefined behavior.
+        Read operations must be serialized when called from multiple coroutines.

         Returns:
-          A response message of the RPC.
+          A response message, or an `grpc.aio.EOF` to indicate the end of the stream.
+        """

+# grpc.aio.StreamUnaryCall
+class StreamUnaryCall(Generic[RequestType, ResponseType], Call):

+    async def write(self, request: RequestType) -> None:
+        """Writes one message to the stream.

         Raises:
-          An RpcError exception if the read failed.
+          An RpcError exception if the write failed.
         """

+    async def done_writing(self) -> None:
+        """Notifies server that the client is done sending messages.

+        After done_writing is called, any additional invocation to the write function will fail.
+This function is idempotent.
+        """

+    def __await__(self) -> Awaitable[ResponseType]:
+        """Await the response message to be ready.

+        Returns:
+          The response message of the stream.
+        """

+# grpc.aio.StreamStreamCall
+class StreamStreamCall(Generic[RequestType, ResponseType], Call):

+    def __aiter__(self) -> AsyncIterable[ResponseType]:
+        """Returns the async iterable representation that yields messages.

+        Under the hood, it is calling the "read" method.

+        Returns:
+          An async iterable object that yields messages.
+        """

+    async def read(self) -> Union[EOFType, ResponseType]:
+        """Reads one message from the stream.

+        Read operations must be serialized when called from multiple coroutines.

+        Returns:
+          A response message, or an `grpc.aio.EOF` to indicate the end of the stream.
+        """

-    async def write(self, message: Request) -> None:
+    async def write(self, request: RequestType) -> None:
-        """Writes one message to the RPC.
+        """Writes one message to the stream.

-        Only one write operation is allowed simultaneously.
-Mixing new streaming API and old streaming API will resulted in undefined behavior.

         Raises:
           An RpcError exception if the write failed.
         """

-    def done_writing(self) -> None:
+    async def done_writing(self) -> None:
         """Notifies server that the client is done sending messages.

-        After done_writing is called, any additional invocation to the write function will fail with RpcError.
+        After done_writing is called, any additional invocation to the write function will fail.
+This function is idempotent.
         """
 ```